DreamOrbital/Portfolio/README.md

 # Portfolio
 Welcome to my portfolio.
-I am Silas Sherburn a BSc physics student at the University of York.
+I am Silas Sherburn a BSc physics graduate from the University of York.
 My portfolio contains 2 projects:
 - Solar Wind Research Project
   - A Jupyter notebook created for my BSc research project on the radial variation of the solar wind.
 - Video Game Sales SQL Project